-Planning a visit to Guatemala?
-Then make sure that a visit to San Pedro on Lake Atitlan is included in your itinerary.
+Planning a visit to San Pedro La Laguna in Guatemala?
 It’s true what they say about visiting different places in Guatemala feels like visiting a whole different country, San Pedro is like nowhere else in Guatemala for all the best reasons!

 The closest airport is Guatemala City make sure you book your flights through Skyscanner for the best deals!
 There are a few ways to get to San Pedro.
 On my way in I decided to splash out and asked for someone to pick me up from the airport.
 I didn’t arrive in Guate (Guatemala City) until 4 pm and I really didn’t want to stay there.
 There is only one direct bus a day and that’s in the morning.
 It cost me $110, but it gave me peace of mind.
 It also meant that I would have to NOT be a princess the rest of my trip and take the public buses!

-First things first you do not want to be travelling at night on a bus.
-If you arrive in the afternoon or evening stay in Guatemala City and get a bus in the morning.
+First things first you do not want to be traveling at night on a bus.
+If you arrive in the afternoon or evening stay in Guatemala City (or Antigua) and get a bus in the morning.
 Or get a shuttle to Antigua and then you can get transport from there the next morning.
-A shuttle to Antigua can be arranged at the airport when you arrive for about $10.
+A shuttle to Antigua can be arranged before you arrive through GuateGo.

 Either book a transfer direct to San Pedro or jump on the shuttle to Antigua and then take a bus from there to Panajachel (Pana).
 When you arrive in Pana walk or take a Tuk-tuk to the doc and get the water taxi over to San Pedro.